-For any system that could experience EFTs, TI’s THVD1500 series of RS-485 transceivers will complement a design that includes proper mitigation and handling of these strikes.
-Removing the burden of excessive external components for protection, the THVD1500 series have been tested and proven to withstand EFTs at ±4000-V. Recalling Table 1, this means that performance criteria A is possible for a system using these devices.
+For any system that could experience EFTs, TI’s THVD1550 and THVD1450 series of RS-485 transceivers will complement a design that includes proper mitigation and handling of these strikes.
+Removing the burden of excessive external components for protection, these transceivers have been tested and proven to withstand EFTs at ±4000-V. Recalling Table 1, this means that performance criteria A is possible for a system using these devices.

 Figures 3 and 4 show a THVD1550 and a competitor device performing at a -4000V EFT strike.
 The images show the TI device performing better than the competitor device.

 Figure 3: THVD1550 RS-485 Transceiver -4kV EFT Strike

 Figure 4: Competitor RS-485 Transceiver -4kV EFT Strike